 Splitboards do get beat up, its part of the game.

 At around half the price of other splitboards on the market, Rome’s Whiteroom Splitboard is a killer bargain.
 This was my first time riding a Rome Snowboard and I have truly been missing out.
 The only hiccup becomes the long-term durability of a splitboard like this.

 If you’re planning on going for a tour up a local ski resort in the early morning hours this board would be a solid bet.
 If you’re someone that splitboards less than 10 days a year again this is a great board to consider.

 That being said for the dedicated splitboarder, this board will be fun to ride however don’t be surprised when the top sheet starts peeling away and the sidewalls take a beating.
-Perhaps the Rome Whiteroom Splitboard will last a season or longer, for you YMMV.
+Perhaps the Rome Whiteroom Splitboard ($749.99) will last for seasons to come.